-Bikini Day, an occasion typically marked by B-list celebrities – such as Poonam Pandey, once “the internet's most-downloaded model” or Cindy Margolis, “the Queen of the Internet”.
-It commemorates - but of course! – the invention of the bikini, which made its debut under its current name courtesy of a vehicle engineer named Louis Réard in 1946 (although it seems at least one other beat him to it).
+Bikini Day commemorates (of course!) the invention of the bikini, which made its debut under its current name courtesy of a vehicle engineer named Louis Réard in 1946 (although it seems at least one other beat him to it).

 Réard was responding to a competition to create the world's smallest swimsuit, and the design he created was so daring for the times that he couldn't find a fashion model to wear it.
 Micheline Bernardini, a nude dancer, eventually did the honours at Paris' Piscine Molitor swimming pool, and the white buttocks exposed by the G-string-backed design would gain her over 50,000 fan letters.